vtereshkov/umka-lang/spec.md

 #define UmkaDynArray(T) struct \
 { \
     void *internal; \
-    int64_t len; \
     int64_t itemSize; \
     T *data; \
 }
 ```

-Umka dynamic array containing `len` items of type `T`.
+Umka dynamic array containing items of type `T`.
 Even though the array items pointed to by `data` can be both read and written, the structure itself is considered read-only.
 It cannot be used for returning a dynamic array from an external C/C++ function.

 ```
 typedef struct